About the course

 The Doctor of Philosophy (DPhil) in Geography and the Environment is the department's premier research degree, awarded to candidates who have successfully completed a major piece of original research.
 The course provides support and an intellectual environment to pursue your own independent research.

 The DPhil is an advanced research degree which is awarded on the basis of a thesis and oral examination (assessment of other work is not taken into consideration).
 You are required to work independently, to take the initiative in exploring a line of research and to acquire new skills in order to carry out your research.

-This requires successful completion of a Qualifying Test.
+This requires successful completion of a qualifying test.
 This involves the submission of a piece of written work which is examined by two assessors (neither of whom will be supervisors).
 This process is to ensure that your work is of potential DPhil quality and that the methodology of the research is appropriate and practicable.

 Many graduates are commanding influential positions in multinational corporations, in national, state and international government, in non-governmental organisations, and by continuing with further research.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2024-25

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in any discipline.
+- a first-class or strong upper second-class undergraduate degree with honours in any discipline.

 For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.